Manin's conjecture for certain spherical threefolds: Introduction

 \subsection{A family of spherical threefolds}

 Our weighted cubic threefold $X_2 \subseteq \Pd_\Qd(1,2,1,2,1)$ can be generalized as follows.
 For any positive integer $\n$, consider the weighted hypersurface

 of degree $\n+1$ in the weighted projective space $Y_\n$ with weighted homogeneous coordinates $(a:b:c:d:z)$.
-With an action of $\SL_2 \times \Gd_m$ that has the same description as above for $X_2$, each $X_\n$ is a spherical threefold that is neither horospherical nor wonderful.
+With an action of $\SL_2 \times \Gd_m$ that has the same description as above for $X_2$, each $X_\n$ is a spherical threefold that is neither horospherical (see the beginning of Section~\ref{sec:geometry}) nor wonderful (because it is not smooth).

 Let $\n \ge 3$.
 By choosing sections of the very ample $\frac{\n}{\n+2}$-th power of the $\Qd$-Cartier divisor $-K_{X_\n} = \Om_{X_\n}(\n+2)$, we obtain an anticanonical height

 defined by

 for $a,b,c,d,z \in \Zd$; see also Section~\ref{sec:parameterization}.